gridonic/sass/gemini/README.md

 # Gemini

-We are using [Gemini] for visual regression testing to avoid bugs and minimize unintended side-effects caused by refactoring/ adjustments of code.
+We are using [Gemini] for visual regression testing to avoid bugs and minimize unintended side-effects caused by refactoring/adjustments of code.

 > [Gemini] allows you to:
 > - Test with different browsers at the same time: